What Is Data Science?

 Future of data science

 Considering many data science jobs were non-existent a decade ago, let alone five years ago, we can expect even greater demand for data science jobs over the next few years.
 Just take a look at the latest tech news and you can see how data science will be in even greater demand in the years to come.
 For every company touting something related to algorithms, artificial intelligence, machine learning, pattern recognition, or prognostication there will be new jobs for those roles.

 Instead of worrying about robots or AI taking away jobs, we should be embracing the possibilities that come with technological innovation.
 Enrolling in a data science bootcamp is a great step into the lucrative and exciting world of data science.
 Flatiron School offers a free online Data Science Bootcamp prep course with over 75 hours of curriculum covering all the basics of data science.
-For individuals looking to change careers or gain a competitive edge in their field, we recommend Intro to Data Science, a part-time course available at our NYC and London campuses.
 For those eager to become data scientists, our Immersive Data Science Bootcamp in NYC provides all the data science skills you need in just 15 weeks.

 Posted by Flatiron School / May 29, 2018

 Learn to Code Python: Free Lesson for Beginners

 Making March Madness Predictions With Data Science

 For millions of Americans, March Madness is high stakes.
 Here’s how to use Data Science to make the best picks and improve your odds.